-Most IT people think of solving business problem in a structured and incremental way.
+Most IT people think of solving business problems in a structured and incremental way.
 The reason for such a thought process lies in past behavior:

 - Focus on using internal electronic structured data

-- Tendency to deliver business solutions in a step or an incremental model
+- A tendency to deliver business solutions in a step or an incremental model

 - Rigid structures and strict governance model of the organization

 Clearly, such thinking is completely opposite to the recipe for innovation.

 Another aspect that hinders innovation is outsourcing of the IT function.
 All large and mid-size vendor business models are based on solving IT cost issues and the consulting firms models are based on time and material.
 The time and material and the cost-based business models are completely opposite to the goals for IT innovation.

 The new data analytics solutions have to be innovative and disruptive, because currently and in the future, the 3 V’s of data; Velocity, Volume, and Variety will help us find solutions, which have never been defined or designed.